 For his work in many aspects of the broadcasting industry, Duff has received numerous awards and accolades, including the Ontario Association of Broadcaster's "Broadcaster of the Year".
 He chaired the CAB's Board of Directors as well as serving as Co-Chair of the CAB's digital Radio Rollout Committee.
 Other posts include President of Digital Radio Roll-Out Inc., a member of the Advisory Board of Ryerson Polytechnic University and President and a Director of FACTOR, the Foundation to Assist Canadian Talent on Records, of which he was a founding member.

 In 2001, Duff Roman was inducted into the CAB Broadcast Hall of Fame, and in March 2006, was one of the first broadcasters inducted into the Canadian Music Industry Hall of Fame.
 In October 2010, Duff received the OAB Lifetime Achievement Award.
 In March 2017, he received the 11th Annual Music Managers Forum - Brian Chater Pioneer Manager Award.

-On March 16, 2019, Duff will receive the highly coveted 2019 Walt Grealis Special Achievement Award for his ongoing contributions and dedication to the Canadian music industry.
+On March 16, 2019, Duff received the highly coveted 2019 Walt Grealis Special Achievement Award for his ongoing contributions and dedication to the Canadian music industry.

 The Walt Grealis Special Achievement Award recognizes individuals whose work has significantly impacted the growth and development of the Canadian music industry.
 The prestigious award is named after Walt Grealis, legendary Canadian publisher and music industry leader.
-The 2019 award will be presented to Roman at the 48th Annual JUNO Gala Dinner & Awards on Saturday, March 16 at the London Convention Centre in London, Ontario.
+The 2019 award was presented to Duff at the 48th Annual JUNO Gala Dinner & Awards on Saturday, March 16 at the London Convention Centre in London, Ontario.